smsram/rythumart-unified-platform/README.md

-# AgriFlow - Smart Farming Assistant
+# RythuMart - Smart Farming Assistant

-AgriFlow is a comprehensive mobile application for farmers and retailers to manage crops, view market prices, and connect with each other.
+RythuMart is a comprehensive mobile application for farmers and retailers to manage crops, view market prices, and connect with each other.

 ## 📋 Prerequisites